 Plus, it’s so cheap to make.
 I keep most of the ingredients stocked in my food storage so it doesn’t take a huge chunk out of my grocery budget for the week.

-COOK 3 chicken breasts as desired and shred or cube (or use 2 (12 ounce) cans of chunk chicken).
+Cook 3 chicken breasts as desired and shred or cube (or use 2 (12 ounce) cans of chunk chicken).

-Once that’s combined, ADD your chicken and SIMMER for 10 minutes.
+Once that’s combined, add your chicken and simmer for 10 minutes.

-SERVE sauce warm over rice with desired toppings like pineapple tidbits, chow mein noodles, mandarin oranges, olives, green onions, tomatoes, shredded cheddar cheese and slivered almonds.
+Serve the sauce warm over rice with desired toppings like pineapple tidbits, chow mein noodles, mandarin oranges, olives, green onions, tomatoes, shredded cheddar cheese and slivered almonds.

 Recipe Tips and Substitutions